Why you shouldn’t rush investing and trading: check your personal finance foundation and privilege first.

 2. Getting out of debt.
 Bayad utang muna.

-I can’t remember a significant debt at that time since I didn’t have a credit card.
-The closest I remember is my debts to my dad for funding the leisure of buying an Android phone in college for “mobile app development research” and enrolling me in a Jr Digital Marketer program in Ateneo right after graduation.
+I can’t remember a significant debt since I didn’t have a credit card.
+The closest I remember is my debts to my dad for funding the leisure of buying an Android phone in college for “mobile app development research” and enrolling me in a junior digital Marketer program in Ateneo right after graduation.

 Even if I didn’t have a sizeable debt or a sibling to support for college, I remember just having “enough” from paycheck to paycheck.
-My first four years were invested in “travel experiences”.
-In our first barkada group vacation leave, I remember having to withdraw most of my salary from since we have to pay up and contribute for activities and credit card “abono.”
+My first four years were invested in “travel experiences.”
+In our first Barkada group vacation leave, I remember having to withdraw most of my salary since we had to pay and contribute to activities and credit card “abono.”

 While I don’t regret them, I wish someone coached me to be more mindful.